jwoudenberg/json-schema-validation-middleware/README.md

 ]);
 ```

-You can configure the middleware to use a custom error handler:
+You can optionally configure the middleware to use a custom error handler:

 ```javascript
 validationMW.configure({